 In the first instance please discuss your complaint with the staff member concerned.
-Where the issue cannot be resolved at this stage, please contact Kim Hookings Practice Manager or Claire Large Assistant Practice Manager, who will try to resolve the issue and offer you further advice on the complaints procedure.
+Where the issue cannot be resolved at this stage, please contact Sue Bowe Practice Manager or Claire Large Assistant Practice Manager, who will try to resolve the issue and offer you further advice on the complaints procedure.

 How to make a formal complaint